Hope is the fundamental prerequisite for positive change

 Citizen leaders are a particularly concentrated and potent form of social capital.
 With sufficient resources, they are rural and tribal communities’ most efficient and effective agents of positive change.
 Hopa Mountain seeks to provide the resources and support local leaders need to promote community health and well–being to build community wealth.

-Become a Hopa Mountain Sustaining Member today!
-Make a monthly or one-time contribution to Hopa Mountain and investing in citizen leaders, adults and youth, who are improving education, ecological health, and economic development.
+By making a monthly or one-time contribution to Hopa Mountain you are investing in citizen leaders, adults and youth, who are improving education, ecological health, and economic development.